Skyscanner/backpack/UNRELEASED.md

+**Breaking:**

+- `@skyscanner/backpack-web`:
+  - Update buttons to semantic colour tokens.
+  - Switch all components to use new colour palette.

 **Changed:**

-`bpk-scrim-utils`:
+- `@skyscanner/backpack-web`:
-  - Update component to semantic colours
+  - Update `bpk-scrim-utils` component to semantic colours
-  - Deprecated `dark` property as we only support one scrim style and this property could never be applied.
+  - Deprecated `dark` property in `bpk-scrim-utils` component as we only support one scrim style and this property could never be applied.

 **Fixed:**

-- bpk-component-accordion:
+- `@skyscanner/backpack-web`:
-    - Remove redundant `aria-labeledby` tags in accordion item
+  - Remove redundant `aria-labeledby` tags in accordion item in accordion component